verlok/verlok.github.io/_posts/2020-07-02-aspect-ratio-modern-reserve-space-lazy-images-async-content-responsive-design.md

 }
 ```

-Unfortunately, this has currently (April 2021) [supported](https://caniuse.com/mdn-css_properties_aspect-ratio) only by Chromium browsers.
+~~Unfortunately, this has currently (April 2021) supported only by Chromium browsers.
+We still don't know if and when this will be supported in future versions of Safari.~~

-We still don't know if and when this will be supported in future versions of Safari.
+**November 2021 update:** this is now [supported](https://caniuse.com/mdn-css_properties_aspect-ratio) by all latest versions of all browsers (except for Internet Explorer, but... well).

 ## Conclusion